 At all Santa Barbara beaches, you may find balls of tar washing ashore.
 They're a natural phenomenon and it's been happening for centuries.
 Once the gooey stuff gets on your shoes or feet, it's almost impossible to get off.
 We recommend that you do not go barefoot, and you may want to take an old pair of shoes or buy some inexpensive ones that you won't mind throwing away.
 If you happen to get some of it on your skin, try removing it with any oily substance (baby oil, mineral oil, even peanut butter if you're desperate).

 You can find a few places to go camping at the beach in Santa Barbara.
-If... you enjoy the clothing optional lifestyle, you can use this guide to Santa Barbara Nude Beaches to find out where to go (and where to avoid).
+If you enjoy the clothing optional lifestyle, you can use an online guide to Santa Barbara Nude Beaches to find out where to go (and where to avoid).

 Arroyo Burro Beach